 Marché aux Puces de Saint-Ouen (aka Marché Clignancourt)

 Maybe the simultaneous best and worst thing about this market is its massive size.
 The good news is that you can find just about anything you’re looking for here; the bad news is you may have to spend all day looking.
 And then if you find it, you may need to be prepared to spend a small fortune because prices at this market are more like prices at an antique store rather than a flea market.
-You are welcome to try to barter, but most venders I talked to seemed to be rather set on their prices.
+You are welcome to attempt bartering, but most venders I talked to seemed set on their prices.

 This is like a three-for-one market: outside there’s an open-air produce market (with an area devoted entirely to organic produce) and an open-air flea market, and inside there’s a flower market and a food market offering fish, meat, cheese, olives, pastries, bread, etc. The great thing about this is that you can put together an inexpensive and extremely delicious meal out of market foods.
-Also, unlike Marché Clignancourt, the flea market at Marché d’Aligre is actually priced like a normal flea market and bartering is commonplace.
+Also, unlike Marché Clignancourt, the flea market at Marché d’Aligre is reasonably priced and bartering is commonplace.

 Ceramics Shop Astier de Villatte